Osha Eye Wash Station Requirements Distance

 What Is an OSHA Eye Wash Station?

 An OSHA eye wash station isn't just a fancy sink.
-Which means it's a dedicated safety device designed to flush contaminants from a worker's eyes quickly and effectively.
+It's a dedicated safety device designed to flush contaminants from a worker's eyes quickly and effectively.
 These stations typically include dual nozzles that deliver a steady stream of lukewarm water, activated by foot pedal or hand lever.

 But here's what most people miss: the station is only effective if it's actually usable when someone needs it.
 That means proper placement, proper maintenance, and most importantly—proper distance from potential hazards.